andyholst/drawward/README.md

 - `docs/design/xml/<service-name>/`: Temporary XML files for each service.
 - `.github/workflows/`: Automation workflows.

 ## Usage

+### The `drawward-cli` Tool

+The `drawward-cli` is a new command-line tool introduced to streamline the process of generating Backstage catalog files from SVG diagrams.
+It simplifies the workflow by providing a single interface to execute key steps, such as generating catalog files.
+The tool leverages Docker and integrates seamlessly with the existing Makefile targets.

 ### Makefile Commands

+The Makefile has been updated with new commands to support the `drawward-cli` tool and enhance the workflow.
+Below is a comprehensive list of key commands and their purposes:

-- `make build-drawio-image`: Build Docker image for SVG-to-XML conversion.
+- **`make build-drawio-image`**: Builds the Docker image used for SVG-to-XML conversion.
-- `make convert-drawio-svg-to-xml`: Convert SVG to XML for all services.
+- **`make convert-drawio-svg-to-xml`**: Converts SVG files to XML for all services in `docs/design/drawio/`.
-- `make convert-xml-to-backstage-files`: Generate catalog files from XML for all services.
+- **`make convert-xml-to-backstage-files`**: Generates Backstage catalog files from XML for all services using the Python script.
-- `make lint-backstage-files`: Lint generated catalog files.
+- **`make lint-backstage-files`**: Lints generated catalog files to ensure they meet Backstage standards.
-- `make clean`: Remove generated files.
+- **`make clean`**: Removes generated files (e.g., XML and catalog files) to reset the workspace.
-- `make all`: Run the full workflow.
-Commands process all services in `docs/design/drawio/`.
+- **`make all`**: Runs the full workflow (SVG-to-XML conversion and catalog file generation) for all services in `docs/design/drawio/`.
 Service-specific processing is a future enhancement.
+- **`make generate-backstage-files-%`**: Generates catalog files for a specific service (e.g., `make generate-backstage-files-my-service` processes `docs/design/drawio/my-service/`).
+- **`make run-drawward-cli`**: Executes the `drawward-cli` tool to generate catalog files for all services in one command, simplifying the process.
+- **`make backup-all-catalogs`**: Creates backups of all existing catalog files before regeneration, ensuring data safety.
+- **`make validate-all-catalogs`**: Validates all generated catalog files against Backstage schema requirements.
+- **`make process-all-steps-with-drawward-cli`**: Runs the complete pipeline using `drawward-cli`, including backup, catalog file generation, and validation in a single command.

+These commands provide flexibility, allowing users to process all services or target specific ones, while the `drawward-cli`-specific commands offer a streamlined, end-to-end experience.

 ### Backstage Integration Details